How To Play Killer Lead Guitar Licks That Add Fire & Intensity To Your Lead Guitar Phrasing - Part 2

-Exercise: How To Create A Limitless Supply Of Guitar Phrasing Variations
+Exercise: How To Create A Limitless Supply Of Lead Guitar Phrasing Variations

-Step 2: As you have seen in the video above, the main variables that were used to alter the phrase included some combinations of:
+Step 2: As you have seen in the video above, the main variables that were used to alter the lead guitar phrasing included some combinations of:

 Step 3: Repeat the step above for the remaining notes in your phrase - one note at a time.
 When creating variations with one of the middle notes in the lick (for example note 3 in a 4 note phrase), you can play notes 1 2 and 4 either using the original way you did when you created the phrase or by using your favorite variation you came up with from step 2.
 The point is that your mind needs to only be focused on the ONE note you are ornamenting/varying and not become distracted with the other notes (yet).

 By the time you finish this step, you will have found at least 10 ways to vary the sound of each note in your short original lead guitar lick.